AuthEceSoftEng/StackSearch/src/wordvec_models/README.md

 - Each search model extends the `BaseSearchModel` class found in `search_model.py` which includes a ranking function.
 The ranking function is based on cosine similarities calculated using the query vector and every post vector found in the given index.
 - Additionaly the `BaseSearchModel` provides the necessary functions to calculate batch cosine similarities as well as a `presenter` function which prints the `ranking` function's results in a useful manner (making use of the metadata produced by the **Index Builder**).

-# Index

-The indices produced by the `index_builder.py` script provide a post-vector lookup table in order to calculate cosine similarities with the user given queries.
-The metadata files include useful information to be presented when a query is issued.
-When the ranking function returns the top relevant results code snippets and additional useful information is presented alongside them.

 ## FastText

 The [fastText](https://fasttext.cc/) search model produced very relevant results in our experiments showing its power in query semantic similarity (e.g. Read CSV file.
 Read delimited file.).